Walk

 There are some conditions to some of His promises:

 Abraham had to chase away the birds of prey.
-This is like Satan trying to steal the seeds of God's Word in Luke 8.
-Deceitfulness of riches, lusts for things, unbelief, lying, selfishness, cares of this life all come to steal the promise of the seed of God's Word and promise.
+This is like Satan trying to steal the seeds of God’s Word in Luke 8.
+Deceitfulness of riches, lusts for things, unbelief, lying, selfishness, cares of this life all come to steal the promise and the seed of God’s Word.
 But those who have an honest heart bear much fruit and inherit the promise.
 Notice in Luke 8 it did not say those who were always perfect, but those who were honest.

 1. The first problem is that some of us cannot hear Him speak His promises because we are not living in truth.
 In order to pick up God's frequencies we must tune into the station called TRUTH.
 God is always broadcasting on this station, but we must be in truth in order to pick up His Words.